Octavius-Dante/Tetra-Proxima/CAPM-DAY-9/Readme.md

 </br>
 </br>

-In some cases the deployed app wont get refelected in HTML5 repository in that case have to do the following
+In some cases the deployed app wont get reflected in HTML5 repository in that case have to do the following
 </br> go to Channel manager and refresh the repository so the app gets updated for access
 </br>
 </br>